WE ARE PLANNING OUR GROUP TRAVEL NOW FOR 2015! WE HOPE TO VISIT BOTH SOUTH AFRICA AND SWAZILAND EARLY IN SUMMER 2015.

 |Projected Expenses||Health Precautions||Contact Information|

-The Department of Biology at Indiana University of Pennsylvania plans to offer both undergraduate and graduate courses in Southern Africa during Summer, 2013.
-Courses will begin in mid to late July and end in early August-the best time for game viewing in the Southern Hemisphere's late winter season.
+The Department of Biology at Indiana University of Pennsylvania plans to offer both undergraduate and graduate courses in Southern Africa during May-June, 2015.
+Courses will begin right after Commencement and end in early June-one of the best times for game viewing in the Southern Hemisphere's early winter season, but before the major influx of tourists from Europe and America.
 Biology majors or those students with an interest in biology may enroll in BIOL 490 Field Studies in Biology, an upper-division class that counts as a free elective or as a major elective toward the BA, BS or minor in Biology at IUP.
 Students who are not Biology majors are eligible to enroll in BIOL 490, with permission of the instructor.
 With the Director's approval, this course may be applied to the Pan-African Studies minor at IUP as well.
 Graduate students may enroll in BIOL 590, which is the Masters-level equivalent of BIOL 490.
 Students who do not wish credit toward the Biology major or minor at IUP may enroll in BIOL 281 Special Topics:The Diversity of Southern Africa.
 This course counts as a free elective and it has also been approved to count as a Liberal Studies non-lab science course under Option II of the IUP Liberal Studies graduation requirements.
 There are no pre-requisites for BIOL 281.
 Students may elect an audit grade option for this course.
 Although all the courses have Biology titles and emphasize the plants and animals in various parts of Southern Africa, they are entirely appropriate for students in other disciplines such as anthropology, sociology, political science or history.

 Cape Town Area